Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yangyuanyuan-huawei-mcp.md

 --- abstract

 With the emergence of various LLM models, enterprises face different frameworks or systems during deployment.
 For each LLM model, a corresponding toolchain needs to be developed, causing significant inconvenience.
-This paper introduces MCP, a technology that can effectively manage different LLM models.
+This document introduces MCP(Model Context Protocol), a technology that can effectively manage different LLM models.
+Further, this document discusses the application of MCP in cross-vendor network equipment batch management and proposes corresponding deployment strategies.

 --- middle